We repair all Chrono-Art clocks, plus Aurora & Prisma clocks (by Kirsch-Hamilton)

 20 years ago most Prismas arrived here at ChronoArt in good enough condition that I could fix 90% of the problems you had.
 But now many, I'd say 50%, I cannot do enough at a reasonable price or good enough quality.
 The problem is the rear filter is delaminating in many clocks.
 What we can do is get into the back and fix any problems with the lamps, or to replace the motor.

 But getting into the front is more problematic.
 We cannot get inside the front if the rear filter is delaminating (the one behind the hands) without making things worse than when we started.
-If we open up the clock from the bottom, to get into the front, and the rear filter delaminates, then we cannot put the rear filter back in its mounting slot, so in effect you have lost the clock.
+If we open up the clock from the bottom, to get into the front, and the rear filter delaminates, then we cannot put the rear filter back in its mounting slots, so in effect you have lost the clock.
 Even though when we are in the front we can fix the face polarizer, the second hand disk, the hour & minute hands, and the motor's gear train ––– sadly, we cannot economically fix the rear filter itself.
 The slots in the sides are too shallow.

 The picture on the left is an example of a Prisma that is danger of delaminating (if we open it from the bottom to fix things in the front).
 See the white area on both the right and left sides (Red Arrows).
 Next to that is a picture of a delaminated rear filter that just sprung off when removed from its slots.
 And next to that is a clock that is, sadly, junk and not worth shipping to us.
 Just wait for Christmas and buy yourself a new one.
 You will be much happier.
 If you would like to receive our Christmas mailer email me, Barry at firstname.lastname@example.org with your street address.

 So here are the recommendations: